 Have you ever dreamt of being able to tell people that you’re a millionaire?
 For many people, it’s little more than a pipe dream.
 But in fact, it’s not as hard as you may think and with a little bit of effort, nearly anyone can get there.

-Did you know that across the world, there are now over 20 million millionaires?
+Did you know that in the United Kingdom, there are over 2,849,000 millionaires?
 Now that’s a lot of people.
-And people get there in lots of different ways including working hard, being lucky or spending sensibly.
+And people get there in lots of different ways, including working hard, being lucky or spending sensibly.

 But you don’t need to be earning £1,000’s every week to reach your millionaire status (although it helps).
 But you do need to be financially savvy and have quite a bit of determination.

-How to become a millionaire – getting started
+How to become a millionaire in the UK – getting started

-The first thing you need to instill in yourself before you start your journey is discipline.
-This is going to be a long-term process where you will need to save as much money as possible.
+The first thing you need to instil in yourself before you start your journey is discipline.
+Increasing your net worth is going to be a long-term process where you will need to save as much money as possible.
 If, when you receive your pay packet you’re likely to blow it all on alcohol and takeaways, the chances of reaching your goal become slimmer… if not impossible.

 Remember, nobody said that becoming a millionaire was an easy process.
 But it’s all about taking small, manageable steps.

-Follow these 5 rules and you will be well on your way to hitting 7 figures.
+Follow these five rules and you will be well on your way to hitting seven figures.

 1. Create a budget